apache/druid/docs/content/operations/metrics.md

 |`segment/unavailable/count`|Number of segments (not including replicas) left to load until segments that should be loaded in the cluster are available for queries.|dataSource.|0|
 |`segment/underReplicated/count`|Number of segments (including replicas) left to load until segments that should be loaded in the cluster are available for queries.|tier, dataSource.|0|

-If `emitBalancingStats` is set to `true` in the Coordinator [dynamic configuration](../configuration/index.html#dynamic-configuration), then [log entries](../configuration/logging.html) for class `org.apache.druid.server.coordinator.helper.DruidCoordinatorLogger` will have extra information on balancing decisions.
+If `emitBalancingStats` is set to `true` in the Coordinator [dynamic configuration]( ../configuration/index.html#dynamic-configuration), then [log entries](../configuration/logging.html) for class `org.apache.druid.server.coordinator.duty.EmitClusterStatsAndMetrics` will have extra information on balancing decisions.

 ## General Health